When is the Best Time to Go Fishing? Saltwater & Freshwater Guide

 Weather

-The weather impacts freshwater fishing much as it does in saltwater environments.
-Wind can still push bait one way or another, waves still creates noise and can churn the water, and clouds still affect light levels.
+The weather impacts freshwater fishing as much as it does in saltwater environments.
+Wind can push bait one way or another, waves create noise and churn the water, and clouds still affect light levels.
 However, the effect of fronts and changes in barometric pressure are often much more pronounced.

 Currents